dockstore/dockstore-ui/README.md

   BITBUCKET_CLIENT_ID: '<BITBUCKET_DEV_APPLICATION_CLIENT_ID>,
   ```

+4. Cross Site Indexing Setup
+In file webservice.js, replace the API_CROSS_URI with the URI API, which is started by the [dockstore-remote-sync](https://github.com/ga4gh/dockstore/tree/feature/cross-site-shizhou/dockstore-remote-sync).

 ### Third-Party API Integration

 Dockstore currently integrates with GitHub and Quay.io, in the following steps, replace `http://<LOCAL_IP_ADDRESS>:9000` with a fully-qualified domain name on a production environment.